johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-11-azure-container-apps-easy-auth-and-dotnet-authentication/index.md

 hide_table_of_contents: false
 ---

 Easy Auth is a great way to authenticate your users.
 However, when used in the context of Azure Container Apps, .NET applications do not, by default, recognise that Easy Auth is in place.
-What I mean by this, is that you might be authenticated but .NET will still act as if you aren't. `builder.Services.AddAuthentication()` and `app.UseAuthentication()` doesn't change that.
-This post explains the issue and solves it through the implementation of a middleware.
+You might be authenticated but .NET will still act as if you aren't. `builder.Services.AddAuthentication()` and `app.UseAuthentication()` doesn't change that.
+This post explains the issue and solves it through the implementation of an `AuthenticationHandler`.

 ![title image reading "Azure Container Apps, Easy Auth and .NET authentication" with the Azure Container App logos](title-image.png)